spiral/docs/http/routing.md

 > At this moment you are not able to route based on http method out of the box, simply extend Route class and overload match method to implement such ability (see method `withMatches`).

 ## Route Endpoints
 Every route must point somewhere, this somewhere defined as route endpoint.
-In default class `Spiral\Http\Routing\Route` you can specifi endpoing as third argument of class constructor.
+In default class `Spiral\Http\Routing\Route` you can specific endpoint as third argument of class constructor.
 Such endpoint can be set in a multiple forms, see below.

 #### Routing to Closures
-The easiest way to set endpoing route is to use signature `__invoke(request, reponse)` and provide some class or closure, let's write such example here:
+The easiest way to set endpoint route is to use signature `__invoke(request, reponse)` and provide some class or closure, let's write such example here:

 ```php
 $route = new Route('test', 'test', function ($req, $res) {